 This knot joins two strings in a very attractive knot.
 If used with thick or multiple yarns it can look like a beautiful motif.

 Take two strings/yarn; keep one of them crossed as in the picture below.

 Take the other string and keep it under the first yarn facing up – one of the crossed legs of the first yarn should be overlapping the second one – refer picture below.

 Bring down the left leg of the second yarn and go over under over the loops of the yarn – yellow markings in the picture below.

 Pull the legs gently to tighten the knot.

-Check out this post on more details on how to make a Turk’s head knot
+Check out this post for more details on how to make a Turk’s head knot

 Insert the folds into each other as in the picture below.